Revanthsanga/2048-Game/ReadME.md

 Features
-Multiple Difficulty Levels: Easy, Medium, and Hard modes, with different grid sizes (3x3 for Easy, 4x4 for Medium, 5x5 for Hard).
+Multiple Difficulty Levels: Easy, Medium, and Hard modes, with different grid sizes (3x3 for Easy, 4x4 for Medium, 5x5 for Hard). you can change difficulty as per ur wish by pressing f1 you can play easy mode ,f2 for medium and f3 for hard mode.
 Undo Move: A feature to undo the previous move.
 Leaderboard: Tracks the top 5 scores in the game, stored in a file (leaderboard.txt).
 Score Display: Displays the current score during gameplay.